eblade/paz/README.md

 ## Auto-completion

-Paz will print out all available sites if run with no srguments.
+Paz will print out all available sites if run with no arguments.
 This can be used to aid auto-completion.
 This example in `fish` will provide this as well as two aliases for copying the results to primary or secondary clipboard:

 ```fish
 function pac